 Travelers are always on the lookout for the most affordable deals online, however, they tend to overlook various amenities such as the ability to refund in case of an untoward incident.
 They neglect to consider that a refundable fare will be more lucrative in the event that their travel plans fail to materialize.

 Fortunately, it is still possible to establish a middle ground between the hotel and the customer.
 While a full refund is often unlikely, some hotels may be willing to adjust depending on the cancellation policy.
 Live customer support brings with it a human touch capable of empathizing with the customers and their circumstances.
 The support team will be able to make the appropriate judgment on what option can the establishment provide the customer, allowing them to remain satisfied resulting in a better service overall.

-It is a massive letdown for the customer when they excitedly head to the front desk only to find out that there are no available rooms for them.
+It is a massive letdown for the customer when they head to the front desk only to find out that there are no available rooms.
 A faulty system that fails to update information in time causes double bookings to occur.
 Rooms may show up as available; even when other customers have already booked them.